electrode-io/electrode/docs/chapter1/intermediate/app-archetype/env-vars.md

     - `/_electrode_dev_/cwd` - Directory view of your app's CWD
     - `/_electrode_dev_/memfs` - Directory view of webpack dev middleware's virual mem fs of your compiled assets.
     - `/js/` - Or your webpack `publicPath`, w/o any trailing parts will list all files under your webpack's context directory.

+- `ELECTRODE_DEV_OPEN_BROWSER` - When using dev middleware, `clap dev` can automatically open your app in the browser.
+Use this flag to control that behavior.

+  - Set to `false` - completely disable auto opening in browser.
+  - Set to `true` - Always auto open.
+  - Unset - automatically open if it didn't do so within the last 10 minutes.

 - The following settings will apply only if `WEBPACK_DEV_MIDDLEWARE` is not `true`, meaning a separate webpack-dev-server is used for development: